duff2013/Snooze/README.md

 Now that was easy enough lets take deeper look at the library structure.<br>
 ![alt text](https://github.com/duff2013/Snooze/blob/master/images/Snooze_Class_Layout/Slide3.png "Snooze Library Layout")
 <br>
-As you can see Snooze library has only one Snooze Class but can have mulitple SnoozeBlocks which have mulitiple Drivers.
-Refferring to the first graphic Snooze is 3 Tier Class structure:
+As you can see Snooze library has only one Snooze Class but can have multiple SnoozeBlocks which have multiple Drivers.
+Referring to the first graphic Snooze is 3 Tier Class structure:

 1. Snooze Class<br>
 2. SnoozeBlock Class<br>